 ESTD-UK has an established training faculty, produces information resources and provides professional networking opportunities, including stimulating and contributing to research projects.
 Collaboration with experts-by- experience is a core aspect of its ethos.

-ESTD-UK works to fulfil within the UK the following aims of ESTD:
+ESTD-UK works within the UK to fulfil the aims of ESTD:

 - To promote an increase in the knowledge of Trauma, Dissociation and all disorders related to chronic traumatization